Spoidarman/node_gemini_chatbot_api/README.md

-# Replace OpenAI key with Gemini key
+# Create a .env file in your project directory and Replace Gemini key with your own key
 GEMINI_API_KEY=
 PORT=3000
 NODE_ENV=development